zoe-pith/pith-site/_posts/2019-08-12-knife-essentials.md

 ### A great cutting board

 [![](https://images-na.ssl-images-amazon.com/images/I/41o5rVDlWwL._SL1200_.jpg){:.medium}](https://amzn.to/2Zdu2CR)
 Unless you have a beautiful butcher's block wooden countertop, you need a commercial-grade cutting board that's big enough to really work on and thick enough to steady any knife technique.
-I always use this black cutting board because it doesn't get discolored with use.
+I always use [this black cutting board](https://amzn.to/2Zdu2CR) because it doesn't get discolored with use.

 ### Knife Sleeves

 [![](https://images-na.ssl-images-amazon.com/images/I/A1cnRPRCmtL._SL1500_.jpg){:.medium}](https://amzn.to/2YWVWYI)
-Instead of a clunky wooden block taking up countertop space with eighteen things you may or may not use, just place your knives in a convenient drawer, using simple knife sleeves that guard the blade, keep it dry, and protect your fingers.
+Instead of a clunky wooden block taking up countertop space with eighteen things you may or may not use, just place your knives in a convenient drawer, using simple [knife sleeves like these ones](https://amzn.to/2YWVWYI) that guard the blade, keep it dry, and protect your fingers.

 #### Use them properly